 4. Thermopoliums (Pompeii’s taverns) ❤️❤️

-You will be able to observe a lot of them during your visit.
+You’ll see plenty of them along the way.
 These little taverns are generally well-preserved, with the earthenware jars (which held the hot dishes) still integrated into the counter.

 5. Casa del Casti Amanti (House of Chaste Lovers)

-It was closed at the time of our visit.
+It was closed when we came.
 It’s a shame, as few houses are accessible and most are closed for renovation.

 This house is famous for a fresco of two lovers kissing with modesty.